 This brilliant literary collection invites us to participate in the story by learning to see the patterns woven throughout the text.
 As we recognize these elements through story after story, we begin to see how they tie the entire Bible together.

-This is the second post in our series The Paradigm, which summarizes the core ideas that shape the way biblical authors intended for us to read the Bible.
+This is the second article in our series The Paradigm, which summarizes the core ideas that shape the way biblical authors intended for us to read the Bible.
 To dive deeper into this topic, listen to the podcast episodes “The Bible Had Editors?” and “How the New Testament Came To Be.”
 For an overview of all the pillars of how we read the Bible, check out The Paradigm Study Notes.